nwangcw/GitPractice/readme.md

 This is a testing project for learning Git

-Now were active on GitHub.com please like and share!
+We have now move to github please like and share!

 This is for testing purposed only!